unicode-org/text-rendering-tests/README.md

 * With `--engine=CoreText`, the tests are run on Apple’s CoreText.
 This option will work only if you run the test suite on MacOS X.

+* With `--engine=OpenType.js`, the tests are run using [OpenType.js](https://github.com/nodebox/opentype.js).
+This option requires Node.js to be installed.

 If you’d like to test another OpenType implementation, please go ahead.